EmmanuelRaju/puzzler/README.md

 ## Future roadmap

 - Planning to integrate AI for image generation based on text prompts so that players can unleash their creativity
-- Puzzles can be shared as challenges and achivements can be tracked on leaderboards
+- Puzzles can be shared as challenges and achievements can be tracked on leaderboards

 ## Integrated libraries